SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 just like any other optional value, and you will never end up with a reference to an invalid instance that no longer exists.
-Swift guarantees that accessing the value of a weak reference never violates memory safety and never causes a runtime error.

 .. note::